 Relief from ATED is available for certain businesses and investors.
 Reliefs are available to, amongst others, property rental businesses, property developers and property traders.
 Relief must be claimed annually.
-At Spring Budget 2021 the government confirmed that a new relief from ATED for qualifying housing co-operatives in relation to chargeable periods from 1 April 2020 onwards will be enacted.
+Finance Act 2021 enacted a new relief from ATED for qualifying housing cooperatives in relation to chargeable periods from 1 April 2020 onwards.